marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 files.forEach(({ path }) => console.log(`Read file path: ${path}`));
 ```

-Run the code snippet and see its result:
+Run the code snippet and examine its result:

 ```bash
 yarn start
 ```

-It should print a list of markdown files in our `test/resources` folder:
+It should have printed a list of markdown files in your `test/resources` folder:

 ```bash
 Read file path: test/resources/Cat.md